- Global Education and Pedagogies of Globalization

 - Teaching Controversial Issues

 I am a professor of social studies education and an adjunct professor of political science.
 My specializations are social studies curriculum and instruction K-12 and the civic development of youth.
 I teach social studies curriculum and instruction courses in the Teacher Education Program as well as graduate seminars on democratic education, curriculum controversy, global education, and qualitative research.
 My books include "Educating the Democratic Mind" (1996), "Education for Democracy: Curricula, Contexts, Assessments" (2002), "Teaching Democracy: Unity and Diversity in Public Life"(2003), "Social Studies Today: Research and Practice" (2015), and "Social Studies in Elementary Education" (2017).
 I am working on three studies now: One aims to create a more engaging, authentic, and rigorous form of advanced high school coursework--one that doesn't mistake superficial "coverage" at a fast pace for meaningful learning.
 Working closely with teachers we have developed a project-based approach to the high school AP Government course.
-The other study examines civic education in the USA and elsewhere.
+Another study examines civic education in the USA and elsewhere.
 Who creates its curriculum?
 What curriculum have they created?
 By what authority do they create it?
-What are the curriculum debates about?
 And how does the unifying project of civic education deal with the diversifying force of liberalism?
 A curious thing about civic education in the USA is that it doesn't generally include human rights education.
 That's the third study.
 I ask, why?

 Ph.D., Curriculum and Instruction, University of Washington, Seattle